CHAPTER 8

 25. And the spirit of YHWH began to repeatedly impel him [to go] into the camp of Dan between Tzaur’ah and Eshta’ol.

 The camp of Dan: a defensive war camp where the Filistines were held at bay, as this was on the border of the area they occupied.
 (14:1) Tzaur’ah means “hornet”; Eshta’ol means “entreaty”.
-Shimshon had to be pushed or beaten into going to a place where he could identify his enemy and recognize his purpose—where he could learn to be not just a warrior but a leader of others as well, as he tended very much to act as a loner.
+Shimshon had to be pushed to go to a place where he could identify his enemy and recognize his purpose—where he could learn to be not just a warrior but a leader of others as well, as he tended very much to act as a loner.

 CHAPTER 14